matrix-org/matrix-spec-proposals/proposals/3359-delayed-push.md

 ## Potential issues

-As push messages get randomly delayed before being pushed out to the end user, it could reduce the user experience.
+As push messages get a jitter before being pushed out to the end user, it could reduce the user experience.
 Since push notifications typically do not have to be extremely instant, but something like an up-to 15 seconds delay is usually fine, it should not impact the user experience too much.
 Additionally, as the app grows, the delay can be smaller and smaller.

 ## Security considerations